Wildest Dreams (John Berry album)

-Wildest Dreams is an album released in 1999 by American country music singer John Berry.
-It was his only release for the Lyric Street Records label, and his first release after exiting Capitol Nashville in 1998.
+Wildest Dreams is the sixth album by American country music artist John Berry.
+It was released on September 28, 1999 by Lyric Street Records, and his first release after exiting Capitol Records Nashville in 1998.
 The album includes the singles "Love Is for Giving" and "Power Windows," both of which charted on Hot Country Songs.
 Mark Spiro produced the album.

 History

 Following the release of his 1996 album Faces, Berry recorded two unreleased albums for his previous label, Capitol Nashville.
 The first of these, Crazy for the Girl, was to have been released in 1997, but its lead-off single "The Stone" was withdrawn after Berry suffered vocal cord problems.
 A second, Better Than a Biscuit, was given a release date of 1998, but also went unreleased due to Berry's decision to exit the label.
 Both of these albums produced low-charting singles: "The Stone" from the former, and "Over My Shoulder" and "Better Than a Biscuit" from the latter.

 Wildest Dreams produced two singles for Barry on the Hot Country Songs charts: "Love Is for Giving" peaked at #53, and "Power Windows" (a cover of the Billy Falcon song) at #43.
 Also included are covers of John Farnham's "You're the Voice" and Phil Collins's "You'll Be in My Heart."